Federal Criminal Defense

 - Felonies involving a minor victim.

-- A serious risk a defendant will flee.
+- A serious risk that a defendant will flee.

 - A serious risk that the defendant will obstruct justice.